William Saroyan: Career

 Before the war, Saroyan had worked on the screenplay of Golden Boy (1939), based on Clifford Odets's play, but he never had much success in Hollywood.
 A second screenplay, The Human Comedy (1943) is set in the fictional California town of Ithaca in the San Joaquin Valley (based on Saroyan's memories of Fresno, California), where young telegraph messenger Homer bears witness to the sorrows and joys of life during World War II.

 Having hired Saroyan to write the MGM screenplay, Louis B. Mayer balked at its length, but Saroyan would not compromise and was removed from directing the project.
 He then turned the script into a novel, publishing it just prior to the release of the film, for which he won the 1943 Academy Award for Best Story.
 The novel is often credited as the source for the movie, when in fact the reverse is true.
 The novel was itself the basis for a 1983 musical of the same name.
 After his disappointment with the Human Comedy film project, he never permitted Hollywood screen adaptations of any of his novels, despite his often dire financial straits.

-Saroyan served in the United States Army during World War II and was stationed in Astoria, Queens, spending much of his time at the Lombardy Hotel in Manhattan, far from Army personnel.
-In 1942, he was posted to London as part of a film unit.
+Saroyan served in the U.S. Army during World War II and was stationed in Astoria, Queens, spending much of his time at the Lombardy Hotel in Manhattan, far from Army personnel.
+In 1942, he was posted to London as part of a Signal Corps film unit.
 He narrowly avoided a court martial when his novel, The Adventures of Wesley Jackson, was seen as advocating pacifism.
 Interest in Saroyan's novels declined after the war, when he was criticized for sentimentality.
 Freedom, brotherly love, and universal benevolence were for him basic values, but critics considered his idealism as out of step with the times which, in their view, were properly described as devoted to division, ethnic and ideological hatred, and universal predation.
 He still wrote prolifically, so that one of his readers could ask "How could you write so much good stuff and still write such bad stuff?"
 In the novellas The Assyrian and other stories (1950) and in The Laughing Matter (1953), Saroyan mixed allegorical elements within a realistic novel.
 The plays Sam Ego's House (1949) and The Slaughter of the Innocents (1958) were not as successful as his prewar plays.
 Many of Saroyan's later plays, such as The Paris Comedy (1960), The London Comedy (1960), and Settled Out of Court (1960), premiered in Europe.
 Manuscripts of a number of unperformed plays are now at Stanford University with his other papers.